amarnani121/auto-annotated-portfolio/content/pages/projects/project-one.md

 colors: colors-e
 date: '2025-01-22'
 client: webapp
+description: >-
-description: "The Hyderabad Weather App is a sleek and dynamic web application that provides real-time weather updates for Hyderabad, Telangana.
-Designed with a focus on user experience, this app features cool, visually pleasing colors that adapt dynamically to reflect the current weather conditions. \U0001F308"
+  "Age Calculator Web App"This user-friendly web application simplifies age calculation with precision and style.
+Designed with a strong focus on user experience, it features dynamic, visually pleasing colors that adapt to the user's preferences.
+Whether you're tracking birthdays, anniversaries, or milestones, the app delivers accurate results with an intuitive interface.
+The elegant design ensures accessibility and engagement, making it perfect for all users.
 media:
   type: ImageBlock
   url: /images/Screenshot 2025-01-22 122009.png